Six operations on dg enhancements of derived categories of sheaves: Dg k -enriched functorial factorizations

 commute up to isomorphisms of $\RR$-functors.
 We fix such isomorphisms so that shift $[1]$ and cone $\Cone$ are uniquely determined in the obvious way.
-We define $[-1]$ similarly, put $[n]=[1]^n$ and $[-n]=[-1]^n$, for $n \in \DN$, and call all these $\RR$-functors shift functors.
+We define $[-1]$ similarly, put $[n]=[1]^n$ and $[-n]=[-1]^n$, for $n \in \bN$, and call all these $\RR$-functors shift functors.
 Cone and shift functors commute up to unique isomorphism of $\RR$-functors with any $\RR$-functor between strongly pretriangulated $\RR$-categories.

-\begin{example} The categories $\ul\C(\mathcal{A})$, for an additive $\R$-category $\mathcal{A}$, or $\ul\MMod(\ulms{C})$, for an $\RR$-category $\ulms{C}$, are strongly pretriangulated $\RR$-categories.
-We can and will assume that their formal shift and cone functors are the functors introduced previously.
+\begin{example} The categories $\ul\C(\mathcal{A})$, for an additive $\R$-category $\mathcal{A}$, or $\ul\MMod(\ulms{C})$, for an $\RR$-category $\ulms{C}$, are strongly pretriangulated $\RR$-categories, up to size issues: the category $\mathcal{A}$ should be $\mathscr{U}$-small, and $\ulms{C}$ should be $\mathscr{U}'$-small, where $\mathscr{U}'$ is a universe that is an element of $\mathscr{U}$.
+We can and will assume that their formal shift and cone functors are the usual functors introduced previously.
 We make the same assumption for strongly pretriangulated $\RR$-subcategories of these categories that are stable under shifts and cones. \end{example}

 Consider the $\RR$-functor $\ulms{M} \ra \ulms{M}^{[1]}$ mapping an object $M$ to $M \xra{\id_M} M$ and a morphism $f \colon M \ra N$ to $(f,f)$.
 We define the $\RR$-functor $\iCone$, called \define{identity cone}, to be the composition of this functor with the cone functor, i.\,e.\